No Angels: 2009–2011: Welcome to the Dance

-Devastated by their performance at the Eurovision Song Contest 2008, the band went into a hiatus.
+Devastated by their performance at the Eurovision Song Contest, the band abandoned plans for recording sessions immediately following the competition and subsequently went on hiatus..
 Having managed themselves since their reformation, they signed a deal with Khalid Schröder's Kool Management in mid-2008, and started work on their fifth studio album Welcome to the Dance, involving a smaller team of North American musicians such as The Writing Camp, Adam Messinger, Nasri Atweh, Bill Blast, and Aaron Pearce.
 Taking the group's work further into the dance and electronic genres, it was released on 11 September 2009, following several delays after band member Nadja Benaissa's charge of grievous bodily harm and temporary imprisonment in April 2010.
 Released to generally mixed reviews by critics, the album debuted at number 26 in Germany where it became both the band's lowest-charting and -selling album yet.
 Welcome to the Dance's first and only single "One Life", however, reached number 15 on the German Singles Chart.
 Plans for a second single, "Derailed", were eventually scrapped for unknown reasons.

 In May 2010, the band began their five-date acoustic An Intimate Evening With Tour in Munich, their first concert tour in eight years.
 The stripped-down club tour was inspired by their 2003 acoustic concert, and saw the band performing songs from all of their five studio albums.
 Benaissa did not take part in the tour as she had called in sick a week before, prompting the remaining trio to re-arrange their set at the last minute.
 Generally well received by the media, the tour was initially said to be extended in 2011.
 In September 2010, Benaissa announced her departure from the group following her two-year suspended sentence and 300 hours of community service a month before, leaving the band as a trio.
-While the remaining three members of the band were said to released a live album in 2011, this project and other plans announced for the tenth anniversary of the band failed to materialize in favor of individual solo projects.
+While the remaining three members of the band were said to release a live album in 2011, this project and other plans announced for the tenth anniversary of the band failed to materialize in favor of individual solo projects.
 In 2014, Diakovska confirmed that the band had dissolved again with no new commercial projects planned.